ArminJo/Arduino-BlueDisplay/README.md

 - New command `FUNCTION_CLEAR_DISPLAY_OPTIONAL` to enable resynchronization of slow displays.
 Used by SimpleTouchScreenDSO.

 ### Version 2.0.0
 - ESP32 and ESP8266 support added.
-External BT module needed for ESP8266.
+External BT module required for ESP8266.

 ### Version 1.3.0
 - Added `sMillisOfLastReceivedBDEvent` for user timeout detection.